cordphelps/premox/sampling.md

 5) as the technician moves down the row, attempt to alternate between reaching over the netting panel and reaching under the panel.

-6) attempt to colect 2 berries with each reach into the panel.
+6) attempt to collect 2 berries with each reach into the panel.

 7) choose clusters that will likely be harvested, avoiding damaged clusters.